-At Litico Law Group, our dedicated trust litigation attorneys pursue and defend lawsuits for a broad scope of trust and estate administration matters.
+At Litico Law Group, our attorneys pursue and defend lawsuits for a broad scope of trust and estate administration matters.
 Whether you’re a beneficiary who is contesting the trust’s validity, or a trustee accused of mismanagement, we know how important it is for you to accomplish your objectives to move forward.
 Offering high-quality legal services and experienced counsel, we are committed to helping you reach a positive outcome in your case.

 A trust is a legal tool that allows a third-party (called a “trustee”) to hold assets or property on behalf of a beneficiary selected by the creator of the trust (also known as the “trustor” or “settlor”).
 They may be established to protect the trustor’s assets, reduce estate taxes, and avoid probate.
 Critically, there are many different types of trusts that can be incorporated into a comprehensive estate plan, depending on the needs and objectives of the trustor.

 There are two basic types of trusts recognized in Illinois — revocable and irrevocable trusts.
 Revocable trusts are set up by an individual during their lifetime and can be changed or revoked at any time while the testator is alive.
 If a trust is irrevocable, it becomes concrete once it has been executed and cannot be modified.